PeterMosmans/apdfhelper/README.md

 ```

 This will return a list of all text annotations in `calendar.pdf`, grouped per
 page.
-If there is a bookmark defined for that page, it will show the title of
+If there is a title defined for that page, it will show the title of the
-the bookmark instead.
+page instead.

 ### Extract all named links from a PDF file